Toggle: English / Spanish

-Before the test, blood may be taken to determine your blood type and Rh factor.
+Before the test, blood may be taken to find out your blood type and Rh factor.
 You may get a shot of medicine called RhoGAM if you are Rh negative.

 How the test will feel

-Amniocentesis is most often offered to women at increased risk for bearing a child with birth defects.
+Amniocentesis is most often offered to women who are at increased risk for bearing a child with birth defects.
 This includes women who:

-- Had a screening test result that indicates a possible birth defect or other problem.
+- Had a screening test result that shows there may be a birth defect or other problem

-- Have had babies with birth defects in previous pregnancies.
+- Have had babies with birth defects in other pregnancies

 - Have a family history of genetic disorders

-Genetic counseling is an option prior to the procedure.
+You may choose genetic counseling before the procedure.
 This will allow you to:

 - Learn about other prenatal tests

-- Make an unhurried, informed decision regarding options for prenatal diagnosis.
+- Make an informed decision regarding options for prenatal diagnosis

 Amniocentesis can be used to diagnose many different gene and chromosome problems in the baby, including: